Chefs Notes

 7:08 pm - Basil

-While the chicken cacciatore simmers take a small handful of basil leaves, roll them in a tight "cigar" shape and slice them very thin.
+While the chicken cacciatore simmers, take a small handful of basil leaves, roll them in a tight "cigar" shape and slice them very thin.
+This technique is called a chiffonade and it gives you beautiful, delicate ribbons of basil.

 7:20 pm - Chicken Cacciatore

-To finish the chicken cacciatore add in the fresh basil and served it up over the rice.
+To finish the chicken cacciatore, add in the fresh basil and serve it up over the rice.

 35 Minute Chicken Cacciatore